 By 1938 Wendt attained the rank of Aviation Ordnanceman 3rd Class (AOM3) in Norfolk, Virginia.
-He was soon assigned to the Carl L Marden MKXV bombsight maintenance course based in New York to learn functionality of the Grumman TBF Avenger.
+He was soon assigned to the Carl L Marden MKXV bomb-sight maintenance course based in New York to learn functionality of the Grumman TBF Avenger.
 His training here was the foundation to train bombardiers, enlisted men, ready men and young pilots to ready them for participation in the war.
-His boss was John Waldron who at the time was Naval Inspector of Ordinance and who later became LCDR of Torpedo Squadron 8 based on USS Hornet (CV-8).
+His superior was Lieutenant Commander John Waldron who at the time was Naval Inspector of Ordnance.
+Waldron later took command of the newly formed Torpedo Squadron 8 (VT-8) based on USS Hornet (CV-8).

 Torpedo Squadron Eight (VT-8)

-Mr Wendt joined Torpedo Squadron Eight (VT-8) in September 1941 as an Air Bomber Crewman and flew with CO Lt Harold “Swede” Larsen being the first squadron to equipped with the new TBF-1 Avenger.
+Mr Wendt joined Torpedo Squadron Eight (VT-8) in September 1941 as an Air Bomber Crewman.
+He flew with Lt Harold “Swede” Larsen and was in the first squadron to be equipped with the new TBF-1 Avenger.
 This was a bigger, faster and long-range replacement for the Douglas TBD Devastator.
 When USS Hornet (CV-8) sailed for the pacific a detachment of the squadron remained in Norfolk to receive the first shipment of TBF-1’s.

 Mr Wendt continued as a rear gunner on Grumman TBF Avenger’s with VT-8 off USS Saratoga (CV-3) during the initial stages of the Guadalcanal Campaign.
-In the Battle of the Easter Solomons, where VT-8 assisted in the sinking of Japanese light carrier Ryūjō, the USS Saratoga (CV-3) was torpedoed by a Japanese submarine.
+In the Battle of the Easter Solomons VT-8 assisted in the sinking of Japanese light carrier Ryūjō.
+The USS Saratoga (CV-3) was torpedoed by a Japanese submarine.
 The squadron was then assigned to Henderson Field on Guadalcanal where VT-8 served as part of the Cactus Air Force.